ralphbean/presentations/mbs-flock17.rst

 Since then, nothing has fundamentally changed with respect to the build process.
 Here are some highlights:

 - We were building in a **dev** mbs instance in **staging** koji.
 The MBS went into production in February 2017.
 - We had a near **total rewrite** of pungi needed to compose these into usable pieces.
-This is much simpler now.
+We simplified this and merged into mainstream pungi.
 - We grew local **mock** and **copr** backends.
 - Modules no longer create long-lived targets in koji which was a source of concern in the Spring.
 - We grew the ability to throttle builds in koji and to **tier** component builds into batches.